ludiosarchive/bitscrub/README.md

 `(time_marked, mtime, checksum)` data is stored in the `user._C` xattr.

 Basic usage
 ---
-`-v/--verify`, `-w/--write`, and `-i/--inspect` can be combined.
-If none are specified, files will be checked only for lack of checksum data or updated mtime.

 Write new checksums and update checksums where file has mtime > checksum time: